Kotlin/KEEP/proposals/jvm-expose-boxed.md

 }
 ```

-this is equivalent to annotating the constructor and every callable member,
+this is equivalent to annotating the constructor and every member,

 ```kotlin
 @JvmInline value class PositiveInt @JvmExposeBoxed constructor (val number: Int) {